Did you know that meditation can literally change the grey matter in your brain, and enhance cognitive and psychological behaviors?

 After only a few weeks of practicing meditation daily and attending these weekly meditation classes, as well as feeling even more relaxed and more focused, what fascinated me the most was that the chronic physical pain that I had been experiencing for a few years prior to that was beginning to reduce.
 The power of my mind was helping to heal my physical body and eliminate physical pain.

-It wasn't always easy to begin with.
+It wasn't always easy.
 Often finding 20-30 minutes a day was a challenge, or my mind was so busy that it didn't want to stop and be still.
 Perhaps I was a little afraid of what would happen, maybe I would not feel good or wouldn't be able to do it.
-I found that like anything, it's a practice.
-Some days are better than others.
-Sometimes my mind would be racing with thoughts.
-Other days, my focus was almost entirely on my breath and I would lose sense of my body.
+I found that like anything, it's a practice and some days are better than others.
+When I did make time to sit still and meditate though, my focus was almost entirely on my breath and I would lose sense of my body.
+I wanted to stay there forever.

 I once asked a Buddhist monk what it meant that I sometimes lost sense of my body.
 He smiled and said 'That's a good sign.
 Keep doing what you are doing.'
 And so I did.